Payne-X6/libresolvconf/README.md

 # About

 `libresolvconf` is a C library that parses `resolv.conf` files and can load ENVIRONMENTAL variables into a predefined structure.
 It uses Ragel to build automata that parse and partially validate the input, while striving for performance and reliability.
-It supports multiple `resolv.conf` file standards and is syntax compatible under `Linux` and `OpenBSD`.
+It supports multiple `resolv.conf` file standards and is syntax compatible under `Linux`, `MacOS` and `OpenBSD`.

 # Documentation